 An effective syllabus is critical to any course.
 The syllabus is often used to organize the course planning process and to design the course environment.
 It also communicates to students the most important information about the course.
-Consider these best practices and resources for optimizing a course syllabus.
+Consider these best practices and resources for optimizing your course syllabus.

 Clear learning goals

 A course's learning goals clearly communicate to students what they can expect to learn and why it is valuable.
 Clear learning goals will also support the course design process and help align the different instructional elements of your course to one another.

 Learning goals should be specific, measurable, attainable, related, and time-bound (SMART guidelines).
 An effective learning goal thus consists of statements that describe the intended audience, the behavior to be performed, the conditions under which it will be performed, and the degree to which it will be performed.